anirudhsevugan/simpliplay-android-example-fork/README.md

 | NotificationStyle | v3.4 |
 | TaifunClipboard | v4.3.1 |

-ExoPlayer Creator has been tested on the following devices with the following results:
+It has been tested on the following devices with the following results:

 | Device | Compatible? | Real Device/VM |
 | -------- | ------- |  ------- |